calumyan/street-foody/README.md

 ### Problems to solve

 People have trouble finding street vendors based on name and food type if they’ve never been to Vietnam.
 We also want to build a place for local people and even foreigners to know about the prices and ratings before they arrive at the vendors to help them make better choices.
-There’s currently no dedicated space online for the street food world.

 ### Goals